kasilakeconsulting/microcontrollers/README.md

   https://www.youtube.com/watch?v=qQGM5oBKAZc
   </ul>

-Code an notes for the following projects are in their respective directories.
+Code and notes for the following projects are in their respective directories.

 Project 1: Temperature and humidity